XWolfOverride/wolf.js/doc/ui-dialogs.md

 wolf.ui extension add capacity for pop-up dialogs in an easy way.

-the extensionadds the next tree dialogs functions to wolf.js object:
+the extensionadds the next three dialogs functions to wolf.js object:
 - wolf.dialog, to load a dialog out of an html file.
 - wolf.messaeDialog, to show simple message dialgs.
 - wolf.uiDialog, to create dialogs out of wolf.js UI templates (need knowledge about wolf.js UI templates).